How It Works

 Famous Land-to-Land Antipodal Pairs

-Because ocean covers the vast majority of Earth's surface, land-to-land antipodal pairs are rare.
-The NOAA Ocean Service estimates that only about 4% of land has another landmass as its antipode.
-The best-known pairings are listed below, and the Spain-New Zealand relationship stands out as the most striking example in the northern hemisphere.
+Because ocean covers most of Earth's surface, land-to-land antipodal pairs are rare.
+The NOAA Ocean Service estimates only about 4% of land has another landmass as its antipode.

 | Location | Coordinates | Antipodal Point | Antipodal Coordinates |